What is a Look-Through Company (LTC)?

 - The company cannot be regarded as a foreign company.
 This means that the company not only has to be tax resident of New Zealand under domestic legislation but it also needs to retain that tax residency in New Zealand after the application of any relevant double tax agreement.

-In summary, the LTC rules are relatively complex but offer a useful tax structure for a wide range of potential uses including holding loss-making property investments, carrying out joint venture business activities between two to five business partners, cross border investment where an ordinary company structure might give rise to two layers of taxation (i.e. once at company level and once at shareholder level) etc.
+In summary, the LTC rules are relatively complex but offer a useful tax structure for a wide range of potential uses including holding loss-making investments (other than residential property), carrying out joint venture business activities between two to five business partners, cross border investment where an ordinary company structure might give rise to two layers of taxation (i.e. once at company level and once at shareholder level) etc.

-For more information and to organise a review of your affairs with respect to look-through companies and LTC changes, please contact us or download LOOK THOUGH COMPANY (LTC) EXPLAINED .
+For more information and to organise a review of your affairs with respect to look-through companies and LTC changes, please contact us.